wouterbles/pyaugmecon/README.md

 - Flag array (AUGMECON-R)
 - Processs-based parallelization

 [GAMS implementations](#useful-resources) of the method and its variants were provided by the authors of the papers.
-To the best of my knowledge, this is the first publicly available [Python](https://www.python.org/) implementation.
+To the best of our knowledge, this is the first publicly available [Python](https://www.python.org/) implementation.

 ## Contents